finos/rune-dsl/documentation/rosetta-modelling-component.md

   }
 ```

-Rosetta currently supports 3 different mechanisms for references with different scopes.
+Rosetta currently supports three different mechanisms for references with different scopes.
 It is intended that these will all be migrated to a single mechanism.

 ##### Global Reference